HobbyChop/Moody-DS/readme.md

 If you sync from an arduinoboy or LSDJ setup, moody-ds quietly ignores the extra start note those rigs send alongside their clock, so you get clean timing with no surprise drone.
 Notes you actually play still come through as normal.

-## Building from source

-For developers.
-You will need devkitPro with devkitARM and libnds installed.
-From the ds-rom folder:

-* `make` builds the full version (moody-ds.nds).
-* `make DEMO=1` builds the free demo (moody-ds-demo.nds).

-Run `make clean` when switching between the two, so it rebuilds completely.

 ## Credits and license